 Not that we’ve personally experienced; ear popping is the main issue, though it should never become painful since the user is in control of how quickly or slowly a Chamber inflates/deflates.
 If your ears are giving you any trouble when inflating the Chamber you can either open the manual release valve to slow the increase in pressure or turn the compressor off briefly from inside the chamber with the provided remote.
 Also, when exiting the Chamber,you are in control of the rate of deflation (the speed at which the pressure escapes the Chamber).
 You will have the ability to turn the compressor off and on with your remote and by turning the release valve adjust the flow of air leaving the Chamber – a slower decrease in pressure will allow time for your ears to equalize.
 You will be instructed on several techniques to equalize.

 Is Hyperbaric Oxygen Therapy (HBOT) safe?

 Yes, it’s very safe.
-But like walking – there’s risks that need to be handled properly.
-Learning (the rules of the road) when to cross the street and when it’s not safe is similar to the rules of the Chamber.
+But like walking – there’s risks that need to be properly addressed.
+Learning the rules of the road, when to cross the street and when it’s not safe to cross – is similar to the rules of the Chamber.

 Is the Hyperbaric Chamber FDA Approved?